Knowing where to allocate your time and resources can be challenging for lead generation.

 When an acquired company is so big and has so many integration issues, they are often left unattended for a long time.

-In other words, your solution will not be immediately exposed to any cancellation or consolidation if they become your customer.
+In other words, your solution will not be immediately exposed to any cancellation or consolidation if it becomes your customer.

 For fast growth, the enterprise is an excellent market to target.
 However, it won’t be easy.